CPR and basic life support

 Emergency survival items:

-- Torch with spare batteries or a self charging torch
+- Torch with spare batteries or a self-charging torch

-- Radio with spare batteries
+- Solar or battery-powered radio with spare batteries

 - Wind and waterproof clothing, sun hats, and strong outdoor shoes